Mark Sisco, M.D.

 Tuesday–Friday: 8:30 a.m.–5 p.m.

-In Northbrook, Lake Forest, and other Illinois communities, tummy tuck, or abdominoplasty, remains one of the most popular options for tightening and toning the abdomen when diet and exercise have failed.
+In Northbrook, Arlington Heights, Glenview, and other Illinois communities, a tummy tuck (or abdominoplasty) remains one of the most popular options for tightening and toning the abdomen when diet and exercise have failed.
 By removing excess skin, repositioning abdominal muscles, and selectively reducing fat deposits, a tummy tuck sets the standard for complete abdominal rejuvenation.
 Board-certified plastic surgeon Dr. Mark Sisco blends his keen sense of aesthetics with his extensive experience to bring his patients results that exceed their expectations.

 Although the traditional full tummy tuck is the most popular version of the surgery, abdominoplasty is a customizable procedure that can be tailored to your exact specifications.
 Your options include: